SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ### filepreview

-Use the special elmType `filepreview` in conjunction with the `src` attribute set to [`@thumbnail.<Size>`](#thumbnails) to view thumbnails for files in your document libary.
+Use the special elmType `filepreview` in conjunction with the `src` attribute set to [`@thumbnail.<Size>`](#thumbnails) to view thumbnails for files in your document library.

 If the thumbnail loads successfully, a small [brand type icon](https://developer.microsoft.com/fluentui#/styles/web/office-brand-icons) is visible on the bottom left.
-If the thumbanil fails to load (or if the file type doesn't support thumbnails), a [file type icon](https://developer.microsoft.com/fluentui#/styles/web/file-type-icons) is shown instead.
+If the thumbnail fails to load (or if the file type doesn't support thumbnails), a [file type icon](https://developer.microsoft.com/fluentui#/styles/web/file-type-icons) is shown instead.

 ```json
 "elmType": "filepreview",